• 15-17 September 2026 Sydney, Australia

 Panel Discussion

-Panel discussion: How can we drive socially sustainable procurement by collaborating with Indigenous suppliers?
+Panel discussion: How can we realistically remove procurement barriers for Indigenous businesses?

 Speaker Speakers